Ismael76/GoogleClone/README.md

-# Lap1 Code Chanllenge - GoogleClone
+# Lap1 Code Challenge - GoogleClone

-# Exercise description
+# Exercise Description

-Within your pair work on developing an alike Google.
-In other words, create your own server, and front end - with Google's look - that communicate one other so that:
+Within your pair, work on developing a Google like application.
+In other words, create your own server, and front end - with Google's look - that communicate with one other so that:

 - when pressing the left side button, an API call should be executed and users should be shown a page with ten results
-- when prrssimg the right side button, user should be taken to the page of one of the results
+- when pressing the right side button, user should be taken to the page of one of the results searched by the user

-Obervation!
-You may use of the Google Search API.
-Also - if case you use your own API - you can have limited selection of 'result' options that might be returned for a few search terms
+Extension: You may make use of a Google Search API.
+Also - if you use your own API - you can have limited selection of 'result' options that might be returned for a few search terms.

 # Implementation